ZHaskell/docs/Z-Data/Parser-and-Builder.md

 ## Text formatting with `Builder`

-Different from other standard librarys which usually provide `printf` or similar, in Z directly using `Builder` to format text is recommended:
+Different from other standard libraries which usually provide `printf` or similar, in Z directly using `Builder` to format text is recommended:

 ```haskell
 -- Similar to print("The result are %d, %d", x, y)